Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 The following Python code files support the above scenario.
-The code parse the HTML of the locations page so that the scenario can check the page contains the following emails; Limerick@identify.com and Cork@identify in the 3^rd^ column of the table.
+The code parse the HTML of the locations page so that the scenario can check the page contains the following emails: Limerick@identify.com and Cork@identify in the 3^rd^ column of the table.

 1\. label = {